-The total reported claims of creditors against the bankruptcy debtor amount to KM XX, of which were determined and recognized claims in the amount of BAM XX.
+The total reported claims of creditors against the bankruptcy debtor amount to KM XX, of which were determined and recognized claims in the amount of BAM XX, and the disputed claims in the amount of BAM XX.
 In the higher payment order, the declared claims in the amount of BAM XX were recognized.
 In the general payment order of reported claims, the amount of XX KM was recognized, of which claims are recognized in the amount of XX BAM and the disputed claim in the amount of XX BAM.
 The bankruptcy trustee also suggested that since the bankruptcy debtor (company name) has neither permanent nor current assets from which the obligations of creditors would be fully settled, the bankruptcy procedure should be concluded in accordance with Article 132 of the Bankruptcy Law and that, upon the validity of the Decision is deleted from the court register.